danishyma/Python-Sudoku-GUI/README.md

 # Python-Sudoku-GUI

-Sudoku solver created using recursive algorithm with backtracking based on MIT open course Programming for the Puzzled;
+The Sudoku solver was cereated using recursive algorithm with backtracking inspired on the lecture from MIT open course Programming for the Puzzled https://ocw.mit.edu;
-Sudoku GUI (based on Tech Tim's https://bit.ly/2Ul0O57) using pygame and tkinter.
+And the Sudoku GUI in my take of the code inspired on Tech Tim's https://bit.ly/2Ul0O57 bersion and was coded using pygame library.

 Added features and changes to Sudoku GUI:
 - randomized boards